 * There's something I don't get- how did Hacker use the kids to hack Motherboard in episode 1?
 They pressed some buttons, overloaded a circuit and SOMEHOW, that caused a tiny flux of cyberific (ugh I made up a word) that overloads the entire internet's... god?

 ** Motherboard being the cyberspace equivalent of a god cannot be defeated in cyberspace...however in the real world she is nothing more than a computer program.
-Hacker having once work for Motherboard and help maintain her probably figure out a way to manipulate the real world computer systems to make Motherboard...but only for a brief period(otherwise he could have just make another virus to use against her).
+Hacker having once worked for Motherboard and helped maintain her probably figured out a way to manipulate the real world computer systems to make Motherboard...but only for a brief period(otherwise he could have just make another virus to use against her).
 Hacker probably spent years trying to do this.

 * This would count as ComplainingAboutShowsYouDontWatch, but I do: the sheer abuse of the word "cyber" as a prefix for, well, everything.
 Granted, inside a computer environment things should scale to be smaller, but still.

 * Cyborg Cybology (yes, I did that on purpose): Good gods, where to begin?
 Well, you're technically going to live forever, so why bother having kids?
 For that matter, how exactly does this whole having kids thing work?
 There are denizens who are clearly robotic, others who look like hybrids, and yet others who seem organic.
 How organic are "borgs"?